Available in VPC

 Use training data

-- Method for remote reading using Huggingface DataLoader
+- Remotely reading the data using Huggingface DataLoader.

-For more information about Huggingface DataLoader-based remote reading, see Read dataset.
-The following describes the volume data method only.
+For more information on remotely reading data using Huggingface DataLoader, see Read datasets.
+The following sections describe only the volume data method.

-If you want to use the selected storage in the workspace within ML expert Platform, you must create and mount PersistentVolumeClaim (PVC).
-For more information, see Volumes.
-The following are PVC creation examples according to the type of storage provided by ML expert Platform:
+To use the selected storage in your ML expert Platform environment, create and mount a persistent volume claim (PVC).
+For details, see Volumes.
+The following examples show how to create PVCs for each storage type supported by ML expert Platform.

 #exa-pvc.yaml